 - Chained-volume measure.
 Excludes improvements to existing dwellings - (b) Number of permanent dwellings financed and built by private developers.
 Permanent dwelling starts in Wales are assumed to grow in line with Welsh total permanent dwelling starts since 2011 Q2.
 UK data for 2014 Q2 and 2014 Q3 have been grown in line with data for England.
 Data have been seasonally adjusted by Bank staff.

-Chart 2.4 Energy-related sectors influenced investment growth heavily in 2011-12
+Chart 2.4 Energy-related sectors influenced investment growth heavily in 2011-12 gas extraction and electricity, gas and water sectors

 Contributions to four-quarter business investment growth(a)(b)